 I was over the moon to see the most beautiful review for Moth: An Evolution Story in the Times Literary Supplement.
-I’ve included some excerpts from this and other reviews below!
+In the US, Moth recieved starred reviews from Foreword, Booklist and The Horn Book, and was recommended by the Wall Street Journal.
+I’ve collected some excerpts from these and other reviews below!

-“Moth by Isabel Thomas and Daniel Egnéus, published by Bloomsbury, is another picture book with inbuilt growing room, an introduction to the concept of evolution in language both scientific and poetic, full of thrill and peril. … From bright white birch trunks to skeletal, smoke-clad machines, evoking all the sullen huff and heat of Blake’s dark Satanic mills, Egnéus lays out plains of vivid colour, against which the peppered moth stands out or blends in, destined to be devoured or to breed. … Thomas’s spare text and back matter elegantly develop the book’s twin themes of survival and hope.”
+“Moth by Isabel Thomas and Daniel Egnéus, published by Bloomsbury, is another picture book with inbuilt growing room, an introduction to the concept of evolution in language both scientific and poetic, full of thrill and peril. … Thomas’s spare text and back matter elegantly develop the book’s twin themes of survival and hope.”

 Financial Times Books of Summer 2018